They hold watch over The Beast.

 For a great long time, The Giant stares into the sky with his jiggin’ rig in hand.
 When the snow still squalled he jerked the line in a perfect rhythm, if only to keep his mind off the temperature falling with the snow; now, the pulls are sporadic and unplanned.
 The shiner hooked to the end is dead, long dead, drowned bait in prime form; though he’s no way of knowing it, he knows it to be true all the same.
 This is not the first unsuccessful ice fishing trip The Giant has taken on Monksville and it surely will not be the last, but he’ll be damned if he doesn’t give it his all regardless.

-After a while his neck grows stiff, so he removes his gaze from the kaleidoscopic sky and returns it to the snowy surface of the lake.
-That’s when he sees it – he doesn’t know if it just flew up now or if it’s been waving in the sky for minutes, possibly even hours, but he sees it nonetheless.
+After a while his neck grows stiff so he removes his gaze from the pastel sky and lends it to the snowy surface of the lake, and that’s when he sees it – The Giant doesn’t know if it just flew now or if it’s been waving in the air for minutes, possibly even hours, but he sees it nonetheless.

 He sees it very well.

-“Flag up!” shouts The Giant as he rises to his feet, dropping the jiggin’ rig to the ice with a hollow clack as he begins to trudge without caution into the high-piled snowdrift, the only thing which stands between him and landing the catch of his life.
+“Flag up!” shouts The Giant as he springs to his feet.
+He drops the jiggin’ rig to the ice with a hollow clack and begins to trudge without caution into the snowdrift, the only thing standing between him and landing the catch of his life.

-“Flag up, fish on!” screams The Giant to no one in particular.
+“Flag up!” screams The Giant to no one in particular.
 “Flag up, I say!
 Fish on!”

-The snow is piled up high in drifts fit to topple a cabin were they to be taken by the wind and cast over the waterfall, but The Giant moves through them like a heated knife through deer butter.
-It has been two full cycles now since his tribesfolk have joined him on the ice of Monksville, but still he shouts his rally cry as if he was followed by dozens.
-The metal claws strapped to his feet leave great meaty gashes in the ice as he plows his way from one point of his triangle to the next, parting the snow pinked by the shineset sky and leaving a deep trench in his wake, a trench far deeper than that carved by his wooden sled.
+The snow is piled up high in drifts fit to topple a cabin were they taken by the wind and cast over the waterfall; The Giant moves through it like a heated blade through deer butter.
+It has been two full cycles since his tribesfolk joined him on the ice of Monksville, but still he shouts his rally cry as if he was followed by dozens.
+The metal claws strapped to his feet leave great meaty gashes in the ice as The Giant plows his way from one point of his triangle to the next, parting the pink powdery snow colored by the shineset and leaving a deep trench in his wake, a trench far deeper than that carved by his wooden sled.

 He drops to his knees immediately upon reaching the tip-up.
-The flag has stopped waving at this point, and as he pulls the wooden contraption up from the water, shattering the thin layer of ice that resealed the hole shortly after the tip-up was planted, The Giant sees he’s neither a moment too early nor a second too late – the spool is nearly spent, the wire nearly pulled to full length.
+The flag has stopped waving at this point.
+As he pulls the wooden contraption from the water, shattering the thin layer of ice that resealed the hole shortly after the tip-up was planted, The Giant sees he’s neither a moment too early nor a second too late – the spool is nearly spent, the wire nearly pulled to full length.
 Something big took the bait on this tip-up, but which tip-up is this?
-The cold has worked its frigid way into his mind, he cannot remember if this is the hole in which he planted the eel or the in which he planted the shiner…
+The cold worked its frigid way into The Giant’s mind, he cannot remember if this is the hole in which he planted the eel or the hole in which he planted the shiner…

 ‘But it doesn’t matter, does it?’

-No, decidedly not; whether this tip-up was baited with the eel or the last shiner, something took the bait.
+No, decidedly not; whether this tip-up was baited with the snakefish or the last shiner, something took the bait.
 Something massive, something fast, and by the speed the reel is spinning, something strong.
-There will be a fight, he can tell this much easily, and so he dips into the pockets of his pants and reveals to the none watching a pair of thick deerhide gloves, fishing gauntlets made specifically for the handling of wire line on the coldest of days where fingers exposed to the frozen air and icy water may turn a venomous blue as the sensation is slowly pulled from them like meat from a crawdad claw left to simmer over an open campfire.
+There will be a fight, The Giant can see this much clearly, and so he dips into the pockets of his pants and reveals to the none watching a pair of thick deerhide gloves, fishing gauntlets crafted specifically for the handling of wire line on the coldest of winter days where fingers exposed to the frozen air and icy water may turn a venomous blue as the sensation is slowly pulled from them like meat from a crawdad claw left to simmer over an open campfire.

 With his gauntlets strapped on and not thrown down, though they really might as well be, The Giant grabs hold of the line with his left hand and loops it around his right, anchoring him into battle.
 He feels a raw pull, then a jerk, then a downright tug as he’s lurched forward by whatever beastly thing may be on the hook end of this line.
-Lying beside him is the tip-up, crossbeams still crossed and ready to catch on the surface of the ice cap, a last resort if the line is slipped from his gloved grasp.
+Lying beside him is the wooden tip-up, crossbeams still crossed and ready to catch hold of the surface of the ice cap, a last resort if the line is slipped from The Giant’s glov’ed grasp.
 His vision, once blurred by the snowstorm and then by the tears frozen to his eyelids as he ran through the snow, is now pristine and clear, and his blood runs hot as the bonfire he shall spark later on in the eve’ when he returns to the Fishing Village victorious.

-But that much is not guaranteed, and none know better than The Giant that to drill a proper hole, one must first work the auger; first, he will have to land this lakebreather.
+That much is not guaranteed, though, and none know better than The Giant that to drill a proper hole in the ice, one must work the auger; first, he will have to land this lakebreather.